Sysmagine/SemanticDiff/.github/ISSUE_TEMPLATE/bug-report-vscode.md

 ---
-name: Bug Report
+name: Bug Report (VS Code)
-about: Create a report to help us improve SemanticDiff
+about: You found a bug in our Visual Studio Code Extension
 title: ''
 labels: bug
 assignees: ''